grpc/proposal/L42-python-metadata-flags.md

 ### Use cases for 'wait-for-ready'

-When developers spin up gRPC clients and servers in the same time, it is very like to fail first couple RPC calls due to unavailability of the server.
+When developers spin up gRPC clients and servers at the same time, it is very like to fail first couple RPC calls due to unavailability of the server.
 If developers failed to prepare for this situation, the result can be catastrophic.
 But with 'wait-for-ready' semantics, developers can initialize the client and server in any order, especially useful in testing.

 Also, developers may ensure the server is up before starting client.
 But in some cases like transient network failure may result in a temporary unavailability of the server.
 With 'wait-for-ready' semantics, those RPC calls will automatically wait until the server is ready to accept incoming requests.